auxfuse/Milestone4/README.md

 #### Languages, Frameworks, Editors & Version Control:

-* HTML, CSS & Python ~ core languages used to create this multi-page CRUD application.
+* HTML, CSS, JS & Python ~ core languages used to create this multi-page CRUD application.
 * <a href="https://www.djangoproject.com/">Django</a> ~ Used as the architectural engine following the model-template-view approach.
 * <a href="https://getbootstrap.com/"> Bootstrap Framework</a> ~ Used as the core structuring layout for the application, ensuring mobile-first design and screen size fluidity.
 * Bootstrap's <a href="https://getbootstrap.com/docs/4.3/getting-started/introduction/#js">Imported Javascript & JQuery</a> ~ For the Modal and Responsive Navbar expand & collapse functionality.